Git Triangular Workflow - @{push} branches

 Prune merged branches

 You can delete the remote branches in the GitHub/GitLab UI.
-If you use Refined Github this is done for you.
+If you use gh pr merge --delete-branch this is done for you.

 See this StackOverflow answer for deleting the local branches.